Inconsistency of Bayesian Inference for Misspecified Linear Models, and a Proposal for Repairing It: Main Experiment: Varying

 respectively, where the MAP (maximum a posteriori) model $\breve{\nc}_{\text{map}(Z^{i-1}, \eta)}$ is defined as the $\nc$ achieving $\max_{\nc \in 0..\pmax} \pi(\nc \mid Z^{i-1}, \eta)$, with $\pi(\nc \mid Z^{i-1}, \eta)$ defined as in (\ref{eq:modelposteriorb}), and $\Pi_{\text{\sc Ces}}$ is the Ces\`aro-averaged posterior as defined as in (\ref{eq:cesaro}).
 We do this for three values of $\eta$: (a) $\eta = 1$, corresponding to the standard Bayesian posterior, (b), $\eta := \hat{\eta}(Z^{i-1})$ set by the $R$-log Safe Bayesian algorithm run on the past data $Z^{i-1}$, and (c) $\eta$ set by the $I$-log Safe Bayesian algorithm.
 In the figures of Section~\ref{sec:modsel}, 1(a) is abbreviated to {\em Bayes}, 1(b) is {\em R-log-SafeBayes}, 1(c) is {\em I-log-SafeBayes}, 2(a) is {\em Bayes MAP}, 2(b) is {\em R-log-SafeBayes MAP}, 2(c) is {\em I-log-SafeBayes MAP}, and results with Ces\`aro-averaging are discussed but not explicitly shown.
 In Section~\ref{sec:ridge}, additionally 3(a) is {\em Bayes Ces\`aro}, 3(b) is {\em R-log-SafeBayes Ces\`aro}, and 3(c) is {\em I-log-SafeBayes Ces\`aro}.

 Concerning the three square-risks that we record: The first choice is the most natural, corresponding to the prediction (regression function) according to the `standard' $\eta$-generalized posterior; the second corresponds to the situation where one first selects a single submodel $\breve{\nc}_{\text{map}}$ and then bases all predictions on that model; it has been included because such methods are often adopted in practice.
-The third choice, the {\em Ces\`aro-averaged generalized posterior\/} is included because, when $\eta =\hat{\eta}$ is set by Safe Bayes, this is the choice that \cite{Grunwald12} provides theoretical convergence results for (as we discussed, \cite{Grunwaldprep} provides results for the non-averaged $\eta$-generalized posterior as well, but these are worse by a log-factor).
+The third choice, the {\em Ces\`aro-averaged generalized posterior\/} is included because, when $\eta =\hat{\eta}$ is set by Safe Bayes, this is the choice that \cite{Grunwald12} provides theoretical convergence results for.
 But we are also interested in the results for the Ces\`aro-average for $\eta = 1$, because this has been proposed earlier --- albeit somewhat implicitly and with different models --- to stabilize Bayesian predictions in adversarial circumstances \citep{helmbold1992some}, so we include these as well.

 In Figure~\ref{fig:mainexperimenta} and subsequent figures below, we depict these quantities by sequentially sampling data $Z_1, Z_2, \ldots, Z_{\max}$ i.i.d.\ from a $P^*$ as defined above in Section~\ref{sec:truth}, where $\max$ is some large number.
 At each $i$, after the first $i-1$ points $Z^{i-1}$ have been sampled, we compute the three square-risks given above.
 We repeat the whole procedure a number of times (called `runs'); the graphs show the average risks over these runs.